petomalina/site/posts/you_build_it_you_run_it.md

 As the company grows, it shifts into the cooperation mode.
 Why do we let every team reinvent their delivery process when we can invest once and let everyone else leverage it?
 Can we start using the same logging techniques so we can actually find stuff?
 Can we use the same technology so we can learn from each other?
 Suddenly, all the flexibility becomes secondary as building applications at scale becomes challenging.

 Companies nowadays make Platform teams to address these scaling issues.
 Such teams provide company **standards and golden paths that avoid the complexity** of underlying (more efficient) technology.
-The value of a Platform team is more or less purely economic in this sense.
+The value of a Platform team is more or less purely economic in this sense (saving time and money for others by doing things in a standardized manner that scales sub-linearly).
 The platform combines technologies into non-flexible but highly efficient bundles.
 Unfortunately, most of the ideas behind "You build it, you run it" are, at this point, no longer present because the company relies on an internal, well-defined stack of technologies.

 ## Finding the Breakpoint

-We can't let people go full YOLO on technologies, but investing in tools or platforms also has limits.
+We can't let people go full YOLO on technologies, and investing in tools or platforms also has limits.
 I like to think about any internal project that doesn't directly benefit end customers (the ones that pay your salary) as temporary.
 Generally, we want a platform project only if it positively affects:
 - Engineering Productivity, or
 - Workload Efficiency